sowjanyakattamuri/Matlab/README.md

-Numerical Methods for Metallurgists Matlab
+Numerical Methods for Metallurgists (using Matlab)